-- 6. Which of the following is a reason why Greenpeace protests?
+6. Which of the following is a reason why Greenpeace protests?

-- A) To limit natural resources.
+- A) to limit the natural resources

-- B) To make living things depend on each other.
+- B) to make living things depend on each other

-- MENGLISH C) To preserve our environment for future generations.
+- C) to preserve our environment for future generations

-- D) To influence other organizations.
+- D) to influence other organizations

 - 7. Nuclear fallout .

 - A) causes chemical explosions

 - B) is a chemical liquid

 - C) helps produce electricity

 - D) is produced by nuclear explosions

-- 8. Greenpeace's first action in Alaska
+8. Greenpeace's first action in Alaska

 - A) lasted two years

 - B) was very successful

 - C) was not very successful

 - D) did not attract much attention

 - 9. What happened in 1985?

-- A) Nuclear testing was banned by the French
+- A) Nuclear testing was banned by the French.

 - B) Nuclear testing started again.

 - C) A nuclear bomb killed hundreds.

 - D) A bomb caused a Greenpeace ship to sink.

-- 10. Greenpeace tries to save baby seals from
+10. Greenpeace tries to save baby seals from

-- A) being hunted by Norwegian and Canadian hunters

-- B) being poisoned by chemical and nuclear waste

-- C) the ships used by the hunters in the area

-- D) being attacked by killer whales
+- A) being hunted by Norwegian and Canadian hunters - B) being poisoned by chemical and nuclear waste - C) the ships used by the hunters in the area - D) being attacked by killer whales

-PART 3: For questions 11 to 15, listen to the two conversations and choose the best answer A, B, C or D. Mark your answers on the optical form.
-(5 x 1 = 5 pts)
+PART 3: For questions 11 to 15, listen to the two conversations and choose the best answer A, B, C or D. (5 x 1 = 5 pts)